 Capture outcomes.
 Always be ready to share the captured value of citizen development efforts.
 This can include the additional bandwidth created as well as more subtle benefits such as employee satisfaction.

 Environment.
 Don’t forget the nuts and bolts of managing infrastructure and licenses.
-For example, govern bot IDs to manage total cost of ownership and maximize license utilization.
+For example, instate process to govern bot IDs to manage total cost of ownership and maximize license utilization.

-The RPA team is accountable for ensuring that standards are followed.
-However, monitoring training and adoption levels and understanding outcomes and overall benefits will enable a community of practice that can provide significant support for these areas and lighten the load on the core RPA team.
+While the automation team is accountable for ensuring standards are followed; monitoring training and levels of adoption; and understanding outcomes and overall benefits, enabling a community of practice can provide significant support for these areas and lighten the load on the core automation team.

 A central support team should collect and maintain reusable assets that can be made available to citizen developers through an asset store.
 The more citizen developers can plug and play, the more they can deliver value at speed – and the heartier their code.

 Ensure there is a process in place to review automation ideas so reusable assets are leveraged and documented.

 Review processes with production support teams so that once automations are in production, proper support can be provided.

 Citizen development is an opportunity to create business value by putting the power of automation in the hands of those who best know the processes they use.
 With the right mix of human and digital intelligence, employees can direct their time toward work that drives business results.
 Recognizing the value employees can bring and empowering them to help dictate how they do their work improves their productivity, keeps them engaged in the business and increases their confidence in RPA and other intelligent process automation solutions.
 Engagement spurs them to promote the integration of intelligent automation solutions into their own and other’s work across the organization.